 The concept of sustainable development was first introduced in the late 1980s.
 Simultaneously, the need for disclosure of nonfinancial impact of companies (social, economic, environmental) was recognised.
 Nonfinancial reporting was an optional term of company conscience and responsibility, and as of 1 January 2017, it became obligatory for large companies in Europe in accordance with Directive 2014/95/EU which was transposed into the Croatian legislation by the Accounting Act (OG 78/15, 134/15, 120/16).

-In INA, d.d., importance of disclosing non-financial impacts was recognised 20 years ago, when first non-financial report on environmental protection in INA was published with an overview of environmental impact in 1996 and 1997.
-After that, the Environmental protection, Health and Safety Report was issued in 2002, and in 2004, with just a few other Croatian companies, INA Group published the Social Report in accordance with the Global Reporting Initiative (GRI) guidelines.
-In 2007, the Sustainable Development Report was developed according to the GRI G3 methodology, which includes social and environmental reporting.
-In 2015, first integrated report was published.
+The importance of disclosing non-financial impacts in INA, d.d. was recognised more than 20 years ago, when the first non-financial report on environmental protection was published in INA, with an overview of environmental impacts in 1996 and 1997.
+After that, the Environmental protection, Health and Safety Report was issued in 2002, and in 2004, with just a few other Croatian companies, INA Group published Social Report in accordance with the Global Reporting Initiative (GRI) guidelines.
+In 2007, Sustainable Development Report was developed according to the GRI G3 methodology, which includes social and environmental reporting.
+The first integrated report was published in 2015.
 It was the first such report published in Croatia.
+Sustainability reports in 2016 and 2017 included selected material non-financial indicators in the scope of Independent practitioner assurance (6 indicators) and for 2018 report scope has increased to 10 material non-financial indicators.

 Recognition of achievements in non-financial reporting